LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |	11 : sheath conditions, electron energy transmission from b2stbc\_spb, POTPAR(,2) specifies the bias potential in V. Recommended for use in cases with drifts, along with BCENE/I=15, BCCON=14, and BCMOM=13.
     |	12 : Imposes the currents due to drifts for the South core boundary.
 Must be used in conjunction with istyle\_cur\_contr\_on\_S\_and\_N.eq.2
     |	13 : Imposes the currents due to drifts for the South private flux and North boundaries.
 Must be used in conjunction with istyle\_cur\_contr\_on\_S\_and\_N.eq.2
+    |	14 : Prescribe the value of the radial sheath potential, POTPAR(,1), in V
+    |	15 : potential profile is read from POT\_FN file.
+Only available for E and W boundaries.
     |	16 : Constant electric potential feedback on imposed total current.
 The current prescribed is given by the sum of the POTPAR(IB,1) (in A) over all the BCPOT=16 boundaries.
     |		Still experimental, will not work for drift cases.
+    |	17 : Sheath condition for floating target.
+This BC provides a floating target with a near zero current through the target.
+First, the total target current is calculated.
+Then, the potential is corrected by a factor POTPAR(,1) \* current to reduce the current close to zero.
+POTPAR(,2) is used to provide an initial guess in V of the target potential and to store the value, in V, during the iterative process.
     |	21 : constant potential feedback scaled by potential on the ring 'bc\_type21\_ref' away.
     |		POTPAR(,,1) specifies the desired potential in V.
     |		POTPAR(,,2) is the strength of the feedback